alexpolt/alexpolt.github.io/src/empty-value.md

 > by a move (sensible requirement), then we can assume that the r-value has become an empty value.
 > So don't call a destructor on such a value.*

-  Do you see?
-If we have that rule, then suddenly you don't need any of that mess with checking `if( data ) blah blah` (at least the part related to move implementation).
-Okay.
-We don't have to abandon our beloved move constructors and move assignment operators.
-Let's just introduce the rule (sorry for the lame language):
+  If we have that rule, then suddenly you don't need any of the code with checkinh in the destructor (at least the part related to move implementation).
+Actually we don't have to ditch move constructors and move assignment operators.
+Let's just introduce a new rule (sorry for the lame language, I'm not a spec guy):

 > *An empty value is an r-value after being bound to an r-value reference function parameter
 > in a function call and the end of the function call.
 If the class of the empty value object